Amirhkarimii/Marketing-Campaign-Analytics/README.md

 - ### Project Objective
 The objective of this project is to analyze campaign-level data, calculate relevant marketing KPIs, and create an interactive dashboard that supports performance analysis and comparison.
    ### Files
-- Marketing_Campaign_Analytics.xlsx — Excel project file
+- Excel_Dashboard.xlsx — Excel dashboard
-- Campaign_Performance_Dashboard.pdf — Dashboard preview
+- Dashboard_Image.png — Dashboard preview
+- Data.xlsx-Raw campaign data